-A student’s calculated financial need is based on the family’s prior year income.
+A student’s calculated financial need is based on the family’s prior prior year income.
 However, income is sometimes drastically reduced due to situations beyond the family’s control.
-Examples of special circumstances include: a major change in employment or a layoff/unemployment, a separation or divorce after the original application was filed, the death or disability of a wage earner, a loss of benefits, unusually high medical bills paid but not covered by insurance, substantial elementary/secondary tuition expenses, parent attending college at least half-time and degree-seeking.
+Examples of special circumstances include: a major change in employment or a layoff/unemployment, a separation or divorce after the original application was filed, the death or disability of a wage earner, a loss of benefits, unusually high medical bills paid but not covered by insurance, substantial elementary/secondary tuition expenses, or a parent attending college at least half-time and degree-seeking.

 Special conditions are reviewed on a case-by-case basis.
 If your FAFSA has been selected for verification, the government requires that process be completed before special condition adjustments can be made by the school.